-Well AVF-5 exhibited sulfate concentrations trending downward and within historical ranges.
-In 2020 Manganese concentrations were the highest (2000 UG/L), measured in AVF-5.
-In 2022 the highest reading was 1040 UG/L. Only manganese was found to be above the basic standard for groundwater.
-However, the baseline levels were also above the standard.
+Well AVF-5 exhibited sulfate concentrations twice the average value.
+In 2023 Manganese concentrations fluctuated significantly over the year and appeared to be trending down.
+However, the baseline levels were above the standard.
 Well AVF-6 water quality was within historic concentration ranges.
-The MCM report states that no impact on alluvial water quality or water levels has occurred.
+The MCM report states that no impact on alluvial water quality or water levels has occurred, with Manganese fluctuating widely and registering above average throughout the year.

 MCM did not provide an explanation for any of the higher concentrations observed in the wells mentioned above and the cause of the elevated concentrations remains unclear.
 Additional analysis may be warranted by MCM in the future to determine if they are mine related.